Born: October 16, 1986

 Ski Club: Calgary Alpine Racing Club

 Brady grew up in Calgary, Alberta, dreaming about becoming an Olympic Skier.
 Brady first showed his talent racing alpine with the Calgary Alpine Racing Club.
 Brady steadily moved up the alpine ranks in Canada.
-He eventually found a spot on the Canadian Development team ranking himself 3rd in Canada in Super Combined and in the top 10 in the country in the other 4 alpine disciplines.
+He eventually found a spot on the Canadian Development team ranking himself 3rd in Canada in Super Combined and in the top 10 in the country in the other 4 alpine disciplines. in 2008 he made the change to Ski Cross and has been dominating as the top Canadian Male.
 When he is not training and racing Ski Cross he can still be found outside playing golf, mountain biking, riding motocross, hiking, playing soccer, and playing pond hockey!
 You can always pick Brady out of the crowd on the hill by spotting the signature four leaf clover on his helmet.

 In 2010 Brady continued to show improvement.
 Despite racing on what turned out to be a still fractured tibia (from a crash at the end of the 09 season) he posted his best results to date.
 Including 3 top 10 finishes on the World Cup, a spot on the Canadian Olympic Team (ended up not competing, injured in training) and an X Games Bronze medal.

-In 2014 Brady was named to Team Canada to compete at the 2014 Olympic Games in Sochi, Russia where he finsihed with a fourth place victory.
+In 2014 Brady was named to Team Canada to compete at the 2014 Olympic Games in Sochi, Russia where he finishhed with a fourth place victory.

 To date, his 2014/2015 season has resulted in 6 top 10 finishes, one of which landed him on the podium with a 3rd place finish.